I Hope We Never Go Back to How We Were

 In my daily, regular life now, I’m trying to homeschool two kids by myself, keep a small business going, and try not to completely lose my mind.
 I can’t think about the future.
 I can’t figure out a new relationship.
 I can barely get up the energy to call my family.
 Everything is expensive and every choice feels like a life or death decision.
 Almost all of my friends are waiting for the bottom to drop out again.
 It’s daily heartbreak.

-Juxtaposing that experience with rich people on Instagram living out their decadent, carefree, resource-laden, lifestyles has gotten under my skin more than ever before (and it was a lot before).
+Juxtaposing that experience with rich people on Instagram living out their decadent, carefree, resource-laden, lifestyles have gotten under my skin more than ever before (and it was a lot before).

 Equal opportunity and prosperity are myths that we’ve been sold and it’s literally killing us now.
 People of color knew this before and now it’s WIDE open for everyone to see.